 Data Cleaning

 Raw data is often messy and incomplete.
-Data cleaning involves removing errors, filling in missing values, and standardizing formats to ensure the dataset is accurate and usable.
+Data cleaning involves removing duplicates, filling in missing values, and correcting errors to ensure the dataset is accurate and reliable.

 Data Analysis

 This is where the magic happens.
 Analysts use statistical methods, algorithms, and tools to identify patterns, correlations, and trends within the data.
-Techniques like regression analysis, clustering, and predictive modeling are commonly employed.
+Techniques like regression analysis, clustering, and predictive modeling are commonly used.

 Data Visualization